gtmassey/thread/README.md

 ### Getting started

-The package is a normal PHP package, so you can use it in any PHP project.
+The package is a simple PHP package, so you can use it in any PHP project.
 Simply add it to your use statements, and you're ready to go.

 ```php
 use Gtmassey\Twine\Twine;